Applied Behavior Analysis (ABA)

 - Consequence: The teacher says, “Of course you can have 5 more minutes!”

 With continued practice, the student will be able to replace the inappropriate behavior with one that is more helpful.
-This is an easier way for the student to get what she needs!
+This is an easier way for the student to satisfy the child’s needs!

 What Does an ABA Program Involve?